FabioDefilippo/fdsecurity/FDSecurityAV/README.md

 1. Yara scanner to scan Processes and Files;
 2. Sandbox to test suspicious files;
 3. A detailed scan for single files;
+4. A Web browser to navigate to NoMoreRanson siteweb to recovery your encrypted files;

 ## How to use it?